guildxyz/guild-gated-contracts/USAGE.md

    Guide to find a suitable oracle job [here](https://docs.chain.link/docs/listing-services/#find-a-job).
 Look for a GET > UINT256 job.

 4. You'll probably want to store the id of the role you want to gate with.
 It's a `uint96` for gas optimization reasons.
-   To get the id of your preferred role, you can use the following enpoint: `https://api.guild.xyz/v1/guild/[your-guild-id]`, where _[your-guild-id]_ is the id of your Guild.
+   To get the id of your preferred role, you can use the following enpoint: `https://api.guild.xyz/v1/guild/[your-guild-id]`, where _[your-guild-id]_ is the id of your guild.
-   To get the id of your Guild, one approach is to use the membership endpoint: `https://api.guild.xyz/v1/user/membership/[your-address]`, where _[your-address]_ is your public address that you use with Guild.
-If you are a member of the guild you are trying to gate with, one of the ids will be the one you are looking for.
+   To get the id of your guild, one approach is to use this endpoint: `https://api.guild.xyz/v1/guild/[url-name-of-the-guild]`.
+Get the _[url-name-of-the-guild]_ from the guild's link.
+Example: the url name of `https://guild.xyz/our-guild` is _our-guild_.

 5. Split the logic of the function you want to gate: